 See Also: Zika Virus Outbreak

-The virus causes severe respiratory tract illnesses such as pneumonia and now has a fatality rate of 35 percent of every 2,500 people infected.
-As this is a viral pneumonia, antibiotics are of no use.
+The virus causes severe respiratory tract illnesses such as pneumonia and now has a fatality rate of 35 of every 2,500 people infected.
+As this is a viral illness, antibiotics are of no use.

-Hospitals can offer infected people lung support and the recovery depends on the strengh of their immune system.
-Many of those who have died from the virus have suffered from poor health already, or are more vulnerable, such as the elderly or very young.
+Hospitals can offer infected people lung support and the recovery depends on the strength of their immune system.
+Many of those who have died from the virus have been elderly or have had underlying health conditions.

 See Also: Recent Flu Warnings: Getting Vaccinated